-During the year ended 31 December 2022, the Board held four regular meetings to discuss and approve, inter alia, the interim and annual results and other significant issues of the Group.
+During the year ended 31 December 2023, the Board held six meetings to discuss and approve, inter alia, the interim and annual results and other significant issues of the Group.
 At least 14 days' notice of regular Board meetings is given to the Directors who are given the opportunity to include other matters in the agenda of meetings.
-Individual attendance records of each of the Directors at the respective meetings of the Board and Board committees and general meeting are set out on page 24 of this Annual Report.
+Individual attendance records of each of the Directors at the respective meetings of the Board and Board committees and general meeting are set out on pages 24 to 25 of this Annual Report.